 Part of an integrated approach to workplace mental health training is including online and mobile based solutions such as the Tap Into Safety Mental Health Training.
 Our training is aimed at the employee and helps them to increase their mental health literacy by providing animated stories on workplace stressors that can impact on their mental health.

-For businesses investing in workplace mental health, Tap Into Safety Mental Health Training Solution helps by intervening early to support worker mental health through providing relevant and interactive workplace wellbeing training.
-The solution offers a ‘one click away’ approach so employees can easily receive help.
+For businesses investing in workplace mental health, Tap Into Safety Mental Health Training Solution helps to support worker mental health through providing relevant and interactive workplace wellbeing training.

 Our clients have experienced a 100% increase in help-seeking activities since using the Tap Into Safety Mental Health Training Solution, as part of their wellbeing program.
 By tackling the stigma head on and encouraging help-seeking early, organisations can reduce the escalation of serious stress claims.